-2.0 dB *LOSS*, 550 of 1500 watts lost -- If our 1500 watt amp only produces 950 watts, the missing 550 means something in the amp is seriously broken.
+2.0 dB *LOSS*, 550 of 1500 watts lost -- If our 1500 watt amplifier only produces 950 watts, the missing 550 means something in the amp is seriously broken.
 Perhaps one of two 3-500Z finals isn't lighting up.
-We won't run an amp like that, and it's headed somewhere for repair or replacement.
+We won't operate an amp like that, and it's headed somewhere for repair or replacement.

 5.0 dB !!!
 LOSS !!!, 1025 of 1500 watts lost -- If our 1500 watt amp can only put out 475 watts, the missing 1025 watts may mean it's been struck by lightning.
-It could have been totally corroded by years in a damp garage.
+It could have been totally corroded by years of storage in a damp garage.
 It may have been plugged into 240V with the transformers connected and fused at 120V.
-It may have been run QSK on a too-slow-to-follow antenna relay, or run with an arcing unterminated SO239 somewhere, destroying components in the amplifier compartment with carbon arc traces and melted switch contacts.
+It may have been run QSK on a too-slow-to-follow antenna relay.
+It may have been run with shorting somewhere, destroying components in the amplifier compartment with carbon arc traces and melted switch contacts.

 Such an amp may be a disaster not even worth commercial repair.
-To help the club score, we might give away such an amp to someone who can repair it himself to upgrade his low power station to an amp for only the cost of materials.
+To help the club score, we might give away such an amp to someone who can repair it himself to upgrade his low power station to QRO for only the cost of materials he can't scrounge.

-5 to 7 dB, often more, sometimes a lot more, is a common Reverse Beacon Network (RBN) signal improvement following an FCP project also addressing multiple loss issues.
+5 to 7 dB, sometimes more, is a common Reverse Beacon Network (RBN) signal improvement replacing a poor counterpoise with an FCP.

 We hope to help you diagnose low band RF losses and reduce all of them, to any degree possible, in your antenna project.

-And of course why not avoid all these losses we can when an antenna is first erected?
+And of course why not avoid these losses when an antenna is first erected?